fredericocteixeira/Platform-Engineer-Challenge/README.md

 # Apache Tomcat container deployment with Oracle Linux image

 This repository contains a Dockerfile to create a Docker image based on Oracle Linux 9.
-The image includes Java 17, Java 22, and Apache Tomcat 10.1.28, along with SSL configuration.
+The image includes Java 22, and Apache Tomcat 10.1.28, along with SSL configuration.

 ## Prerequisites